RobRendell/gTove/README.md

 * A customizable hotbar or something to load in some often-used minis or templates for status effects.
 * Right-click drag rotation is a bit flaky in direction rotated (e.g. click above the midpoint of a map and rotate)
 * Hide/show mini name
+* Side-view UI to organise maps vertically, group maps into the same level vs. separate levels.
+* Some way to change aspect ratio of standee minis, for things proportioned differently to a humanoid.
 * Make a pass through the UI's text to consistently use "piece" to mean miniature or template.
 * New template type: GM Note.
 Just a coloured icon on the map, clicking opens full text, rich text editor? eg. https://github.com/jodit/jodit-react?
 Include folds for collapsing content?
 * Repositioning map - drop shadow on next map below